 We have continued to foster a vibrant community on Facebook, the Solo Travel Society, which now boasts more than 260,000 travelers from across the world.
 It is my pleasure to moderate this group, interacting with members 365 days a year, posing questions, sharing information and encouragement.
 Thank you to the solo travelers who stuck it out with me even when I was at a loss for what to post as we went through successive lockdowns and travel was impossible.

-We collaborated with Abigail King of Inside the Travel Lab to create our 2021 Travel Planning Toolkit.
+We collaborated with Abigail King of Inside the Travel Lab to create our 2021 Travel Planning Toolkit (no longer available).
 It is jam-packed with checklists, e-books, courses, tip sheets, handbooks and a budget template to help you prepare for your next trip, especially when all our travel planning skills may be a little rusty.

 We launched the Solo Traveler Insiders, a membership program for those who want more than a website can deliver.
 This has been both a lot of work and a great deal of fun!
 For just $10 a month, members get access to our monthly virtual speaker series, which has included fascinating chats with people like travel insurance experts who addressed changes in their industry and how to find the plan that suits you best; solo travelers who have made inspiring trips, like walking the Camino; and, most recently, the co-author of International Housesitting: How to Travel the World and Stay Anywhere for Free and co-founder of the International House Sitting Academy